 Make sure your luggage is checked through as far as possible.

-I have seen a passenger in her 90s who was booked on American Airlines to Boston connecting with Airtran and the flight to Boston was delayed - luckily the Airtran flight was too, but she was not aware of having to pick up her luggage and check it again, and to check herself in for the flight.
+I have seen a passenger in her 90s who was booked on American Airlines to Boston, connecting with Airtran, almost miss her connection.
+The flight to Boston was delayed, and luckily the Airtran flight was too, but she was not aware that she had to pick up her luggage again and check it in with herself again.

 Make agents aware of additional airlines you may be connecting with.
 Air Canada and Delta are not partner airlines but you can check luggage from Atlanta - Toronto - Quebec City.